Your Lungs. Your Brain.

-Conclusion: Vapes, JUULs®, Puff bars, and other e-cigarettes heat e-juice/pods creating an aerosol, not water vapor.
+Conclusion: Vapes and e-cigarettes heat e-juice/e-liquid to create an aerosol, not water vapor.
 An aerosol is a mixture of liquid particles suspended in a gas and contains many toxic chemicals – some of which are the same as those found in cigarettes and cigars.
-The aerosol produced by vaping or juuling is inhaled deep into the lungs.
+The aerosol produced by vaping is inhaled deep into the lungs.
 Studies have found that inhaling these chemicals can lead to asthma, inflammation, and even make it permanently harder to breathe.
 The standard for what we breathe should be clean air, free of toxic secondhand smoke/aerosol.

 Chemicals found in aerosol:*Additional chemicals can be found in aerosol than those listed below

 Conclusion: Don’t be fooled.
 Flavorings only mask the chemicals in vapes, such as diacetyl and nicotine.
 Research has concluded that flavored products play a major role in drawing youth and young adults to tobacco products, as they are often mischaracterized as less harmful than non-flavored tobacco products.
 Additionally, research has found that students who vape in high school are 6x more likely to smoke cigarettes as adults.
 Don’t get caught in the flavor trap.